co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 | `.ToFileStreamHttpResult<Stream,E>()` | Returns `FileStreamHttpResult` or custom error                               |
 | `.ToContentHttpResult<string>()`      | Returns `ContentHttpResult` or `ProblemHttpResult`                           |
 | `.ToContentHttpResult<string,E>()`    | Returns `ContentHttpResult` or custom error                                  |

-All methods are available in sync and async variants.

 ### Default mapping